softpva/tetrisMath/README.md

 > - The equality '6 / 2 = 3' will explode in the next second and the points will be added to the scoreboard.
 Note that equations can also be vertical.
 > ![initial page](./readmeImages/level_7_en.gif)

-> ## Typical level 8 - comparing two fractions
+> ## Typical level 8 - Comparing two fractions
 > - The equality '1 / 2 = 4 / 8' will explode in the next second and points will be added to the scoreboard.
 > ![initial page](./readmeImages/level_8_en.gif)

 > ## Typical level 9 - Solving rest of divisions.
 > - The equality '1 = 5 % 2' will explode in the next second and the points will be added to the scoreboard.
 Note that equations can also be vertical.
-In this case 5 divided by 2 equals 2 with remainder 1,the remainder (rest) is our target in this level.
+In this case 5 divided by 2 equals 2 with remainder 1, the remainder (rest) is the value that we wish to calculate with the '%' operator.
 > ![initial page](./readmeImages/level_9_en.gif)

 > ## Typical level 10 - Solving additions, subtractions and multiplications.